Learn how to deal with regret positively so you can get the most out of life.

 1. Lost opportunities equal new beginnings…

-You meet that King or Queen, that looks good, smells good, has a great career, is polite, and everything that you could dream of in partner.
+You meet that King or Queen, that looks good, smells good, has a brilliant career.

 How to Motivate Yourself Out of Rock Bottom | Jordan Belfort | Goalcast

 2. Be proud of your inability to fit into a label or category defined by your world…